 Top men become more powerful -by far more powerful-.

 In terms of potential for attracting mates, for men, power and resources matter more than looks to get to the top of the pyramid.

-Few if any model can out-fuck an average looking tycoon -possibly even an ugly one-.
+Few if any models can out-fuck an average-looking tycoon -possibly even an ugly one-.

 This all goes back to biology.

 Since men don’t have to wait for almost a year to reproduce again, they can impregnate several women a day.
 In the case of ancient kings and some modern-day tycoons, that’s exactly what happens.